|

 slaves by the Union forces left no doubt as the

-mary concern of the loyal states.
+primary concern of the loyal states.
 The Lincoln

 government was doing no more than had been made law by